Thanksgiving in Widowhood: Gratitude & Grief

 The Grief

 As a very deep feeler, the weight of my late husband's death by suicide hit me incredibly hard.
-On Thanksgiving day, I went to the place where he died, though it was cold and lonely, and I grieved him there for a long time.
-I wept and even howled after the man, the love, the life that I had lost.
+On Thanksgiving day, I went to the place where he died, though it was cold and lonely, and I grieved for him there.
+I wept for the man, the love, the life that I had lost.

-Knees in the snow, shivering with cold, I spoke with God, raw and honest, about the horror of it all.
-And though I was devastated, He met me.
+Knees in the snow, shivering with cold, I spoke with God, raw and honest, about it all.
+And in my devastation, He met me.

 Before I left, I was able to draw a heart in the snow where I knelt.

-Today, I will walk through my 6th Thanksgiving without him.
-What I have learned is that grief cannot be completely controlled.
-You can stuff it, numb it, and try to avoid it, but the gaping wound remains.
+This year, I will walk through my 7th Thanksgiving without him.
+What I have learned is that grief cannot be completely controlled, but we can grieve, heal and rebuild with HOPE... and in this process, be equipped to handle other experiences of grief ahead of us.

-When we are able to feel all of the feelings (anger, sadness.... all of it) in safe places (with the Lord and other safe people), we can actually begin to metabolize the pain that our bodies, minds, and souls are carrying.
+When we are able to feel all of the feelings (anger, sadness, pain, shame, etc.) in safe places (with the Lord and a few others), we can actually begin to metabolize the pain that our bodies, minds, and souls are carrying.

 The Danger of Limitless Grief